 Do you often have to repeat what you say to your child or student?
-Is your learner having a difficult time in paying attention in class or remembering important things in every lesson?
-Your child or student may be dealing with Auditory Processing Disorder.
+Is your learner having a difficult time paying attention in class?
+Is he/she being forgetful in class?
+He/she may have auditory processing disorder.

-For someone with APD, his/her brain does not process (i.e. perceive, analyse, understand etc.) what he/she hears.
-APD is not linked to impaired hearing or hearing loss at all nor poor intelligence, but APD is a dysfunction in listening (an active ear-brain skill) in varying degrees.
-Meaning, the learner’s listening ability is either underdeveloped or inoperative.
+Auditory processing disorder is not linked to impaired hearing or hearing loss at all nor poor intelligence.
+APD is a dysfunction in listening.
+The learner’s listening ability, in this case, is either underdeveloped or inoperative.

 Auditory processing disorder leads to numerous effects such as problems with memory, reading, spelling, and behaviour as well which will be thoroughly discussed below.